 Your home page is the “megaphone” of your course.
 It’s reassuring for students to know you will post important announcements here, along with your contact information.
 If your home page is not configured for this, you can get help from OAI Support or modify it yourself.

-Learn about Your Students with a Google Form Questionnaire
+Learn About Students with a Google Form Questionnaire

 You can create a Google Forms Survey to learn about your students before the term starts.
 Along with their academic experience, during remote teaching it’s important to know whether your students have any significant constraints on their coursework.